 “Many thanks.
 P.S.
 I’m going to eat four in a row and then probably another two about five hours later.”

-These unbelievable cheapo public domain ice lollies are not to scoffed at – behind the budget packaging and the suspiciously slimy thick residue that languishes inside the crinkly, transparent, difficult-to-slide-off individual cases, there’s an old faithful just dying to be sucked on.
+These unbelievable cheapo public domain ice lollies are not to be scoffed at – behind the budget packaging and the suspiciously slimy thick residue that languishes inside the crinkly, transparent, difficult-to-slide-off individual cases, there’s an old faithful just dying to be sucked on.

 Supremely sugary, moderately juicy and containing about one more flavour than most ice lollies on this list (apart from Fruit Pastilles ones, natch), this budget bastard is always there when you need it.
 I flaming love rocket lollies.